Winter Gritting

 Do you provide Grit Bins?

-There are currently over 325 grit bins throughout Tameside in areas not normally subject to mechanical treatment, at hilly, exposed locations and potentially dangerous road junctions.
-They are normally placed on site in October/November and removed in April/May after the winter.
-They are restocked with salt when needed.
+There are currently over 350 grit bins and 120 grit piles throughout Tameside in areas not normally subject to mechanical treatment, at hilly, exposed locations and potentially dangerous road junctions.
+The locations have been determined from extensive analysis of the Borough.

 Can a Grit Bin be removed?